 - Music degree students attend, perform, and critique performances at weekly instrument-specific repertoire classes.
 These repertoire classes have included performing in master classes given by area professionals, attending open rehearsals for the Madison symphony, attending chamber music concerts, having discussions after viewing historic performances, sight-reading literature, lectures, workshops, and solo or group performances. - The Music Department believes that repertoire classes are vital for the development of musicians.
 In order to facilitate this, we have divided into instrument-specific classes which meet at different times on a weekly basis: Piano, Strings, Arranging, Brass, Voice, Woodwind (flute, clarinet). - Music majors and minors must register for instrument-specific repertoire classes (e.g. piano students must register for Piano Repertoire.
 Violins must register for String Repertoire).
-If there is no repertoire class for a specific instrument (i.e., percussion), then the student should register for the next most appropriate repertoire class. - Arranging majors and minors are required to take Arranging Repertoire Class until their senior recital.
+If there is no repertoire class for a specific instrument (i.e., percussion or guitar), then the student should register for the next most appropriate repertoire class. - Arranging majors and minors are required to take Arranging Repertoire Class until their senior recital.
 Arranging majors must take an instrument-specific repertoire class in addition to Arranging Repertoire Class.
-Minor arranging students must attend Arranging Rep and will also not be required (but of course encouraged) (added back as requirement May 2022) to attend the performing rep of their instrument for 6 semesters each or through the completion of their recital.
-They should still attend the Rep. Class coordinating with their proficiency instrument to fulfill their 1-semester performance requirement.
+Minor arranging students must attend Arranging Rep and will also be required (added back as requirement May 2022) to attend the performing rep of their instrument for 6 semesters each or through the completion of their recital.
 (September 2016, January 2022). - Repertoire class is a 0 credit, pass/fail course, and is treated as a one-credit course in regards to attendance policy.
 Overcutting will result in an automatic Fail. - A \$45 fee will be assessed for all who register for a repertoire class.
-Majors are required to complete eight semesters and Minors are required to complete six semesters. - Repertoire class must be taken concurrently with private lessons until the recital is complete. - Repertoire Class Requirement for Juniors Not Performing a Junior Recital (added May 2022) - Who: Music and Music Ed majors during their 6th semesters (normally spring) if they are not required to give a junior recital (Voice proficiencies and Performance Concentrations are exempt since they have a junior recital). - What: Prepare and perform 12-15 minutes of "recital ready" music played consecutively for repertoire class (memorization is only required for pianists pursuing a performer's certificate).
-This requirement replaces their usual requirement of performing two times a semester. - Purpose: Students get accustomed to professionally performing quantities of music in front of people. - o Pre-Check: No pre-check is involved. - o Grade: The grade is part of the completion grade for Repertoire Class.
+Majors are required to complete eight semesters and Minors are required to complete six semesters. - Repertoire class must be taken concurrently with private lessons until the recital is complete. - Repertoire Class Requirement for Juniors Not Performing a Junior Recital (added May 2022) - Who: Music and Music Ed majors during their 6th semesters (normally spring) if they are not required to give a junior recital (Voice proficiencies and Performance Concentrations are exempt since they have a junior recital). - What: Prepare and perform 12-15 minutes of "recital ready" music played consecutively for repertoire class (memorization is only required for planists pursuing a performance concentration).
+This requirement replaces their usual requirement of performing two times a semester. - Purpose: Students get accustomed to professionally performing quantities of music in front of people. - Pre-Check: No pre-check is involved.

+- Grade: The grade is part of the completion grade for Repertoire Class.
 I.g.
 If they did it and other requirements, they "pass."
-If they didn't do it, they "fail."

-- Feedback: In most instances, no verbal feedback will be given because of rep class time restraints; however, the repertoire class instructor and attendees should fill out a "mock recital rubric" so the performers have an idea of where they are at in terms of recital preparation.
+If they didn't do it, they "fail." - Feedback: In most instances, no verbal feedback will be given because of rep class time restraints; however, the repertoire class instructor and attendees should fill out a "mock recital rubric" so the performers have an idea of where they are at in terms of recital preparation.
 Asking rep class attendees to complete the rubric will also help them become familiar with the rubric well in advance of their recital checks. - First semester music degree students should register for the 8 week FIMP 100 Introductory Music Seminar.